 He has served as Programming Executive at Jagriti (2011 – 2014) and as Festival Director of Rage’s Writers’ Bloc 4 (2016).ternational festivals.

 Chanakya Vyas is currently the Artistic Director.
 He is a director, playwright and teacher.
 His first play Tales of Kutty won the first runner-up at Sultan Padamsee Playwriting Awards 2010.

 As a director, his most recent credits include Girish Karnad’s Hayavadana, which he adapted and directed in Gujarati using elements of the popular folk form Bhavai; and Mi’raj, a play that has run for the past year in alternate spaces in Bangalore.

 He has designed and facilitated several workshops with institutions and NGOs such as British Council, Swagath Education and Community Action, Philips Innovation, Parinaam Foundation, Udhyam Foundation using the pedagogical framework of theatre in education.
-He works as a facilitator and pedagogue at Head Start Educational Academy, Bangalore.
+He works as a facilitator and pedagogue at the Head Start Educational Academy, Bangalore.

-In 2014, he received the Charles Wallace India Trust Award to study Devised Theatre making at LISPA and recently got a fellowship to attend the summer institute at Columbia Centre for Oral History Research, New York towards developing his first nonfiction book project.
+In 2014, he received the Charles Wallace India Trust Award to study Devised Theatre & Performance Making at LISPA, London and recently got a fellowship to attend the Summer Institute at Columbia Centre for Oral History Research, New York towards developing his first nonfiction book project.